pguyot/arm-runner-action/README.md

 to `cortex-a7`.

-qemu 8.2 and higher do intercept `/proc/cpuinfo` to report something related to the passed cpu option.
-So if you are running ubuntu-24.04 or if you install your own version of qemu-user-arm/aarch64, this option will be effectless.
+qemu 8.2 and higher do intercept `/proc/cpuinfo` to report something related to the passed `cpu` option.
+So if you are running ubuntu-24.04 or if you install your own version of qemu-user-arm/aarch64, this option will not override `/proc/cpuinfo`; set `cpu` to the CPU you want qemu to report instead.
+For example, Raspberry Pi 4 should use `max:cortex-a72` with a 64-bit image, and Raspberry Pi 5 should use `cortex-a76` with a 64-bit image.

 #### `optimize_image`